How do I refer a patient to a CBAC Facility?

 Should I still be wearing full PPE in my practice?

 As you know, the risk of community transmission of COVID-19 is extremely low.
-We haven’t had a positive case in the whole country for some time.
+We haven’t had a positive case in the region for some time.
 We are still testing people with symptoms, so it is unlikely we are missing people with the disease in the community.
-Influenza and influenza-like illness is also very low.

 Who gets CPRG Updates?

 CPRG updates are sent to GPs, pharmacists, general practice and community pharmacy teams or partnering organisations or health agencies in Canterbury’s primary care emergency response.
 They are intended to be concise notices of urgent or important matters.